-Under a defined benefit plan the employer must pay at least 50 percent of the pension benefit credit.
-If the owner has made required contributions in excess of 50 percent of the pension benefit credit, the owner is entitled to his or her excess contributions.
+Under a defined benefit plan the employer must pay at least 50 per cent of the pension benefit credit.
+If the owner has made required contributions in excess of 50 per cent of the pension benefit credit, the owner is entitled to their excess contributions.
 Any excess contributions determined as of the date of separation must be included in the owner's pension benefit credit as of the date of separation.